 Working with individual contractors that specialize in niche areas / products etc can be quite successful but you cannot expect them to know all the aspects of the entire project.
 Even if an individual contractor does know everything, it would take them longer to execute everything than it would take a team.

-I have found that contractors that are freelancing as their side gig come with the maximum risks and almost 100% of the time, I have found projects to be stuck midway.
+We have found that contractors that are freelancing as their side gig come with the maximum risks and almost 100% of the time, we have found projects to be stuck midway.
 They cannot take on larger development projects.

 Of course, the risk profile with them is the highest.